cyrsis/airmusic_information/README.md

 Play MIDI

 ### Done

-- [ ] Assign the Team to work on the company goal - July 6, 2022 7:37 AM
+- [ x] Assign the Team to work on the company goal - July 6, 2022 7:37 AM
 -

 # Use Docker to run

-July 5, 2022 1:27 PM Start add the company material into single Repo
+July 7, 2022 4:29 PM Getting the team get used to work withs steamlit July 5, 2022 1:27 PM Start add the company material into single Repo

 #### For ARM M1 Setup with Environment